As an Amazon Associate I earn from qualifying purchases Learn More

 Of course, it can.
 Most of the 6-gallon air compressors are pancake models.
 Their air delivery capacity is 2.6 SCFM at 90 psi, except for some powerful pancake compressors.

 Our recommendation was 2.6 CFM at 90 PSI for occasional framing jobs.
-So, if the airflow capacity of the 6-gallon compressor goes down our recommendation, it will take a long time to recover the tank pressure.
+So, if the airflow capacity of the 6-gallon compressor goes down, our recommendation is that it will take a long time to recover the tank pressure.

-Which is the best air compressor for framing nailer?
+Which is the best air compressor for framing nailers?

-For a small or medium size construction company, you may go with Makita mac5200 air compressor.
+For a small or medium-sized construction company, you may go with Makita mac5200 air compressor.

-If you are a beginner or do some framing task occasionally, This Stealth Portable Ultra-quiet 3 gallon Air Compressor is the perfect choice for you.
+If you are a beginner or do some framing tasks occasionally, This Stealth Portable Ultra-quiet 3-gallon Air Compressor is the perfect choice for you.